WINTER TREE WRAPPING

-- Young trees always need to be wrapped, especially during the first 2-5 years after translating.
-A general rule is that all newly planted deciduous trees require winter wrapping to protect the thin bark that is very susceptible bark from cracking.
+- Young deciduous trees always need to be wrapped.
+Young trees are especially susceptible to sun scald damage during the first 2-5 years after translating.
+A general rule is that all newly planted deciduous trees require winter wrapping to protect the thin bark.

-- Certain tree species including ash, honeylocust, and linden trees require annual wrapping; sometimes even when they are mature.
+- Certain tree species including ash, honeylocust, and linden trees require annual wrapping.
+These tree species tend to suffer the most damage from sun scald damage, even when they are mature.

-What Trees Do Not Need to Be Winter Tree Wrapped?
+Which Type of Trees Do Not Need to Be Wrapped for the Winter?

 - Mature trees with furrowed bark do not require winter tree wrapping.